Costa Rica Entry Requirements – Visas, Shots, & More!

 This was a relief because once you get the shot it takes 10 days for it to become active in your system and there was a shortage of Yellow Fever vaccines in Costa Rica at that time.

-However, as I stated above, if you travel to any South American country you need to show proof of the vaccine before you travel to Costa Rica.
-I obviously did not know this and was not allowed to fly.
+However, as I stated above, if you travel to Ecuador you need to show proof of the vaccine before you travel to Costa Rica.
+I had been so focused on looking at the requirements to enter the Galapagos that I hadn’t even looked into the requirements to go back into Costa Rica.
+I did not know this and so I was not allowed by the airline to fly from Ecuador to Costa Rica.

 After freaking out in the Quito Airport and trying to find a doctor who could give me the shot and forge the date (needs to be administered 10 days before flying) I finally succumbed to tears.